-Around 650,000 Australians each year are affected by superannuation guarantee (SG) non-compliance, where an employer is not paying the mandatory SG contribution.1.
+A substantial number of Australians each year are affected by superannuation guarantee (SG) non-compliance, where an employer is not paying the mandatory SG contribution.

-By law, your employer is required to pay 9.5 per cent of your salary into your superannuation account, at least quarterly.
+By law, your employer is required to pay 10 per cent (from 1 July 2021) of your salary into your superannuation account, at least quarterly.
 If they are not, you could face negative consequences when you reach retirement – the average person affected by SG non-compliance loses around $3,750 per annum and for a 25-year-old, a one off loss of this magnitude could equate to a loss of $13,500 at retirement.

 If you have any doubts about whether your super is being paid correctly, the following steps can help you resolve this issue.

 1. Speak to your employer

 Ask your employer if they have been making SG contributions for you and, if so, how much they have been paying and which account details they are using.

 If your employer contributions have been going into a fund that you no longer use or check, you may wish to consolidate your super.